 I am going to make the demonstration with the first function in the list: abs().
 This function returns the absolute value of a number.
 It is for example useful for complex numbers:

 Another example is the use of the function sum().
-This function adds everything up in the variable that yout put in the functio.
+This function adds everything up in the variable that you put in the function.
 For example:

-The both example above her are functions that are built-in in Matlab.
+Both examples above her are functions that are built-in in Python.
 So it is not necessary to import them from a Python module.
 There are also function that are not build-in and you have to import them.
 For example the function π, if you want to use π you need to import the module math.
 If you don’t do that you get the error that pi is not defined:

 Therefore you need to import the module math (import math) and type math.pi instead of pi: